2017 Planned Intake: 175 JAE 2017 Last Aggregate Score: 18

 Sheila is an avid believer of the benefits of sports and the arts.
 Her student days were often spent on the netball court and at band practice.
 She continues to participate in sports and sings in a choir during her leisure time.

 Alvena started her career in the Exhibitions industry with various key industry stakeholders like Pico Art International and Kingsmen Exhibits.
 She has spent over 10 years in Account Servicing/Client development in the conceptualization and execution of marketing programs.
 She has been involved in international and iconic events in the sectors such as Aerospace, Tax Free/Duty Free, Telco trade events, with thematic exhibitions for Government agencies, museums and Singapore Science Centre.
 In her course of work, she experienced varied B2B MICE events in cross-cultural environments.

 Alvena had previously taught at Singapore Polytechnic in the area of events and project management.
 She thoroughly enjoys interacting with her students and cherishes the opportunity to give back to her students.

 For leisure, she enjoys travelling and outdoor sports.
 Above all, she always makes time for family and friends over good coffee and food.

 Alvena has a Bachelor of Arts (Merit) from National University of Singapore and has completed a Specialist Diploma in e-Learning.

 Tel: 6780 4119

-Claude has a Bachelor of Arts in Communication Studies from Murdoch University, a Post-Graduate Diploma in Museum Studies from the University of Leicester and a Master of Arts in Education from the University of Sheffield.
-She is also a member of the International Council of Museums (ICOM) and the ICOM’s Committee for Education and Cultural Action (CECA).
+Clauderlene has a Bachelor in Communication Studies (Murdoch University), a post-graduate Diploma in Museum Studies (Leicester University) and a Masters of Education (University of Sheffield).
+She is also a member of the International Council of Museums (ICOM) and ICOM’s Committee for Education and Cultural Action (CECA).

 Tel: 6780 5694